msharma84/Technical_Concepts/Java.md

     }
      ```

-- How to get values from List containing Optional values?
+- How to get values from List containing Optional values

      ```
     List<Optional<String>> listOfOptionals = Arrays.asList(